Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README-Fuse6.txt

    features:install -v s-ramp
    features:install -v dtgov

+7) The dtgov initialization is done automatically during the dtgov deployment.
+   This behaviour can be changed modifying the dtgov.automatic.data.initialization.enabled property from the dtgov.properties.

-7) Once everything has installed, you must seed the initial DTGov data into the S-RAMP repository.
+In case you change to false, then you must populate S-ramp.
+Once everything has installed, you must seed the initial DTGov data into the S-RAMP repository.
 This can be done using the following command at the root of this distribution:

    ant seed -Ds-ramp.shell.password=<ADMIN-USER-PASSWORD> -Ds-ramp.endpoint=http://localhost:8181/s-ramp-server/